Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 {% highlight vim %}
 function!
 SetColorScheme()
-    " check if tmux colorsheme is light or dark, and pick for vim accordingly if system('tmux show-environment THEME')[0:9] == 'THEME=dark'
+    " check if tmux colorscheme is light or dark, and pick for vim accordingly if system('tmux show-environment THEME')[0:9] == 'THEME=dark'
         colorscheme zenburn
     else